caiotravain/BLE-React-Example/README.md

 <br/>
 <br/>
 <br/>

-## use "eas build -p android --profile preview" to build an apk using eas (less bugs an problems but slower)
+## Use "eas build -p android --profile preview" to build an apk using eas (less bugs an problems but slower)
 <br/>
 please install eas before using more info on https://docs.expo.dev/build-reference/apk/